Nonfiction Books for 9 Year Olds (4th Grade)

 Search for a Giant Squid: Pick Your Path by Amy Seto Forrester & Andy Chou Musser

-GUM How it Happened The Cool Stories and Facts Behind Every Chew by Page Towler, illustrated by Dan Sipple
+GUM How it Happened The Cool Stories and Facts Behind Every Chew written by Page Towler, illustrated by Dan Sipple

 Did you know that gum has been around since the Neolithic era?
 Learn about the history of gum, the types of gum from different cultures, more recent gum iterations, and modern gum.
 The authors will hook readers with the writing and design, but readers will stay for the information.
 It’s fascinating!